 Does my tip have to be made before the SEC examination?

-No. An individual may be eligible to receive an award where the reported information leads to a successful enforcement action—meaning generally that the original information either caused the staff to open an examination or investigation, or the original information significantly contributed to a successful enforcement action where the matter was already under examination or investigation.
+No. An individual may be eligible to receive an award where the reported information leads to successful enforcement action—meaning generally that the original information either caused the staff to open an examination or investigation or the original information significantly contributed to a successful enforcement action where the matter was already under examination or investigation.
 The SEC Office of the Whistleblower reported in 2019 that of the whistleblowers who have received awards under the program, approximately 68 percent provided original information that caused staff to open an investigation or examination, and approximately 32 percent received awards because their original information significantly contributed to an already-existing investigation or examination.
 It is important that your information be original, meaning that you must be the first person reporting this information.

-If you believe you have information of a securities fraud or securities violation and have questions regarding a whistleblower claim, contact our offices today for a free consultation.
+If you believe you have information about a securities fraud or securities violation and have questions regarding a whistleblower claim, contact our offices today for a free consultation.
 Former Wall Street securities attorney Melanie S. Cherdack and her team of lawyers will evaluate your claim at no cost to you.
 Contact us by filling out our online contact form, or calling 888-768-2499.